kalletolonen/pythondjango/notes.md

 tags and filters -> from Django-course materials create view -> context/add context(?) you can bring stuff from db to create view

+realpath gives the full path with file name in cli

 ### Network errors